Buying Guides

 someone using remote to change channel on tv

 A Smart TV is equipped with internet connectivity to support interactive apps and functions.
 Instead of plugging in a streaming device, you can simply navigate to the built-in (or downloaded) streaming apps with the TV’s remote.
-Netflix, YouTube, Hulu, Disney+, Amazon Prime, Sling TV — these are all commonly included in Smart TVs.
+Streaming services such as Netflix, Roku TV, YouTube, Hulu, Disney+, Amazon Prime, and Sling TV are all commonly included in Smart TVs.
 Music streaming apps, like Spotify or Pandora, are also typically included.

 Smart TVs also offer wireless connection to other devices, allowing you to stream or read content from your phone or laptop on the big screen.
 If you use a voice assistant, such as Google Home or Alexa, you can integrate that with a Smart TV for voice control, too.